How to Make Buckwheat Cake

 • 2 tablespoons unsweetened cocoa powder

-• 1 tablespoon coconut milk (or substitute your preferred milk)
+• 1 tablespoon unsweetened plant-based milk

 • 2 teaspoons arrowroot starch (aka arrowroot flour)